You will find information about the following College centers, labs, resources and student services on this page:

 College can be a challenging experience without proper support, particularly for incoming first-generation students.
 To that end, the CME provides its participants with one-on-one coaching, ongoing academic support, career and leadership development, life skills training, mentorship, and culturally relevant social enrichment activities.

 Membership in the program is limited.
-To be eligible, male students must have either successfully completed the Summer Enrichment Program designed for first-time incoming students OR have 12 credits or less at the beginning of the fall or spring semester AND be interviewed to determine fit.
-All participants are required to sign an agreement of participation that outlines program expectations.
+To be eligible, interested students must have either successfully completed the Summer Enrichment Program designed for first-time incoming students or have 30 credits or less at the beginning of the fall or spring semester.
+All students will be interviewed by staff to determine fit, and sign an agreement of participation that outlines program expectations.

 Summer Enrichment Program

-The Summer Enrichment Program is for first-time incoming male students of color designed to provide an enhanced orientation to the College and its resources, as well as promote academic, career, financial and personal preparedness, and success at the College.
+The Summer Enrichment Program is a free, four-week program for first-time incoming male students of color designed to provide an enhanced orientation to the College and its resources, as well as promote academic, career, financial and personal preparedness, and success at the College.

 Program features include: